GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 The recorded presets in DP show soft curves instead of the square expected ones.
-It means that changing from one automated preset to the next is very smooth and progressive, where it's expected to be drastic.
+It means that changing from one automated preset to the next is very smooth and progressive, where it’s expected to be drastic.
 We are working on that.

 ## 9.5.
 Using SpatGRIS with live inputs

 When using live inputs, we recommend using the Aggregate Device on a Mac.
-According to our tests, the system is stable when you create an aggregate device comprising *BlackHole* and the sound card you\'re using.
+According to our tests, the system is stable when you create an aggregate device comprising *BlackHole* and the sound card you're using.
 This aggregate device must be designated as the audio input and output device in your DAW and as the audio input and output device in *SpatGRIS*.

 For channel numbering, please refer to the Audio / Midi Configuration application on your Mac once you have created your aggregated device.
-By placing your physical sound card as the first device element, you won\'t need to change the numbering of speaker configurations.
+By placing your physical sound card as the first device element, you won't need to change the numbering of speaker configurations.
 This workflow has been tested with Ableton Live.

-For Windows use, using *Jack* seems sufficient, but we haven\'t tested it in depth.
+For Windows use, using *Jack* seems sufficient, but we haven't tested it in depth.

 NOTE: Adjust the Buffer size to the same value, both in your DAW and SpatGRIS.
 A value of 256 and up is recommended.